matu6968/Scratch-3DS/README.md

 **List of known limitations:**
 - Performance on old 3DS starts to tank with a lot of blocks running.
-- There is no vector/svg sprite rendering.
-Images will only render if converted to bitmap beforehand, otherwise the sprite will show as a black square.
-- Images will only work if it's in .png or .jpg format.
 - If you have a bunch of large images, some may not load.
 - Images cannot be over 1024x1024 in resolution.
 - Extensions (eg: pen and music extensions) are not yet supported.